anonymous2323121/SUGAR/README.md

 auditory, visual, frontoparietal task control, and default mode, which are generally believed to be involved in language processing and problem solving domains (Barch et al., 2013).

-The HCP fMRI data is a publicly available dataset.
-It can be requested at https://www.humanconnectome.org/study/hcp-young-adult and you are required to sign the data user agreement in it.
+The HCP fMRI data is publicly available and can be requested at \url{https://www.humanconnectome.org/study/hcp-young-adult}.
+To access the dataset, you are required to sign the data user agreement.

 ## Computational Time
-For the simulation part, we implemented the DAG estimation step on NVIDIA Tesla T4 GPU, and it took about 5 to 20 minutes when $d$ ranges from 50 to 150 for one data replication. we implemented the rest of testing on N1 standard CPU, and it took about 2 minutes for one data replication.
-For the real data analysis, it takes around 30 hours for each dataset since we are implementing tesing for every edge of a large-scale network ($127 \times 127$).
+For the simulation part, we implemented the DAG estimation step on NVIDIA Tesla T4 GPU, and it took about 5 to 20 minutes when $d$ ranges from 50 to 150 for one data replication.
+We implemented the rest of testing on N1 standard CPU, and it took about 2 minutes for one data replication.
+For real data analysis, each dataset required approximately 30 hours due to the testing of every edge in the large-scale network ($127 \times 127$).

 ## References